Last Updated on February 8, 2024 by Carne Diem

 Cooking the Santa Maria Style Tri-Tip

 Traditionally tri-tip is cooked over red oak on a traditional Santa Maria grill which allows the cooking temp to be adjusted by raising or lowering the grill grate.
-Don’t worry, if you do not have a Santa Maria grill, just about any grill or smoker capable of using direct and indirect heat will do.
+Don't worry, if you do not have a Santa Maria grill, just about any grill or smoker capable of using direct and indirect heat will do.
 We do recommend cooking over oak if possible.
+Cooking the Santa Maria tri tip on a gas grill or charcoal grill will also work.

 We really love using our Breeo fire pit for cooking tri tip.
 This "smokeless" fire pit allows you to adjust a cooking grate above it, just like a Santa Maria style grill.

 First get a hot fire going and heat your grate close to the fire.
+Traditional red oak wood is the best option but other oak species like white oak or post oak also work well.

 When your coals are nice and hot, add the roast and cook for 3 minutes.
 Baste with the basting liquid and flip the meat.
 CAUTION: the basting liquid may cause a brief flare up so be careful!